How to visit Newgrange Ireland: A Sacred site

 Newgrange was built by a farming community that lived on the rich lands of the Boyne Valley.
 Knowth and Dowth are similar mounds that together with Newgrange have been designated a World Heritage Site by UNESCO.
 You can also see from the front of the tomb smaller tombs down in the valley that are waiting to be excavated.

 Excavations began in 1962 and revealed that the tomb at Knowth was what is known as a multi-period site.
 There are 18 smaller tombs surrounding the largest mound, at least two of which are even older than it is.
-Dowth is the least well known of the three great tombs of the Boyne Valley.
+Dowth is the least well-known of the three great tombs of the Boyne Valley.
 It has not yet been excavated, but initial investigations reveal two passage tombs within the mound.

 Of the three main passage tombs in the Boyne Valley, Newgrange has always attracted the most attention.
 Little did anyone know that the tomb held a secret that was not revealed for many years.
 Archaeologists initially classified Newgrange as a passage tomb, but these days it is recognized as a much more important site and more likely a temple of worship.
 It is a place of great religious and spiritual significance which is abundantly clear when it comes time to celebrate the Winter Solstice.

 Archaeologists believe that these stone basins once held the remains of the dead.
 The remains of five bodies were recovered inside, though the original number was believed to be much higher.
 The tomb was disturbed prior to excavation it remains unknown how many might have been interred here.
-Most of the bones found had been cremated, with only small amounts left un-burned.
-The artifacts found with the bones were beads made of bone as well as pendants and polished stone balls.
+Most of the bones found had been cremated, with only small amounts left unburned.
+The artefacts found with the bones were beads made of bone as well as pendants and polished stone balls.

 A stone circle of 12 menhirs (upright boulders) surrounds Newgrange.
-Originally, there may have been more, after the excavation of the woodhenge; it became clear that the stone circle was erected sometime after 2000 B.C.
+Originally, there may have been more, but after the excavation of the woodhenge; it became clear that the stone circle was erected sometime after 2000 B.C.

 It was in 1962 that the first major excavation of the site began.
 After the excavation, the interior passage was straightened and enclosed by a second passage (now unseen) in order to relieve the pressure from the weight of the mound.
 The original facade of white quartz was rebuilt using stone found at the site.
 The height and angle of the facade match the original and were calculated by measurements taken from the collapsed retaining wall.

-At dawn, a narrow beam of light penetrates the roof-box and reaches the floor of the chamber, gradually extending to the rear of the passage.
+At dawn, a narrow beam of light penetrates the roof box and reaches the chamber floor, gradually extending to the rear of the passage.
 As the sun rises higher, the beam widens within the chamber so that the whole room becomes dramatically illuminated.
-This event lasts for 17 minutes, the tour guides at the site demonstrate this within the tomb and it is an awe inspiring sight to see that golden light coming into the tomb and ending in a point at the back wall.
+This event lasts for 17 minutes, the tour guides at the site demonstrate this within the tomb and it is an awe-inspiring sight to see that golden light coming into the tomb and ending in a point at the back wall.

-The guides at Newgrange are incredible, their passion, their storytelling and their love for the place is unparalleled we are grateful that the tours are guided by such passionate, devoted caretakers who make the experience that much more profound.
+The guides at Newgrange are incredible, their passion, their storytelling and their love for the place are unparalleled we are grateful that the tours are guided by such passionate, devoted caretakers who make the experience that much more profound.